jbachurski/cpp-algorithmics-delta/README.md

 My collections of algorithms and solutions collected over the years.

-**Please do not use these during public competitions I take part in and always ask for permission first.**
+**Please do not use these during competitions and on other occassions other than private work and always ask for permission first.**